Agreement on the Conservation of Populations of European Bats: Advisory committee

+The Committee meets once a year.

 Standing committee

 The standing committee is the administrative body of the Agreement.
 It monitors the execution of the Secretariat's budget, oversees the implementation of policies by the Secretariat and discusses further administrative matters like staff issues.
 The committee was established by the 5th Meeting of the Parties in autumn 2006 to redesign the Advisory Committee to scientific issues.